 THE US BIKE CLIMB MOST SIMILAR TO A TOUR DE FRANCE STAGE FINISH

 Nearly all serious cyclists have heard of Alpe d’Huez (although not all know how to pronounce it 😕) and its famous 21 hairpins.
-Well, the US has its Alpe d’Huez in Palomar Mountain, San Diego California.
+Well, the US has its own Alpe d’Huez in Palomar Mountain, located in San Diego, California.

 We count 18 hairpins on Palomar, but some report 21 . . .